 Sense the cottonwoods changing.

 Plains energy is primordial, thanks to fossil-laden limestone foundations, a remnant of the ancient ocean that existed here.
 It forms a bedrock that stretches as far as the eye can see.
 A giant slate of sky and earth where one can contemplate the infinite.

 Kansas is named after the Kaw People, meaning People of the South Wind.
 The winds very much define my work and I how I see nature.
 During the north wind, I am drawn to the muted colors of winter and dormant plants that teach us to rest and renew.
 In the time of the south wind, the atmosphere is electric with towering thunderheads that inspire more visceral work.
 Throughout, I paint moons because they cycle through the sky and remind us that we are never stuck in one place.
 We can transform.

-Too often our busy lifestyles separate us from this knowing, so I aim to reconnect you to earth wisdom using organic elements.
-I begin each piece with deep, hand-made stone foundations imbedded with organic material such as grain, grass and bark.
-This sets the stage for acrylic paint and more rich layers of earth material.
+I like to think my work is a bit alchemical, weaving together elements that speak to impermanence.
+I begin each painting with hand-made stone foundations imbedded with organic material such as gathered grain, grass and found bark to form deep texture.
+I cleanse the painting with sage and cedar throughout.
+This sets the stage for acrylic paint and rich layers of earth material.

 Iron oxidized to rust represents fleeting time.